Knowing how to write a good property description is vital if you want to attract buyers, fast.

 That’s because, unfortunately, most estate agents write terrible property descriptions.

 But fear not!
-Using highly-persuasive, proven techniques, we are going to show you what to takes to engage people and get more interested buyers viewing your home.
+Using my experience selling several homes and highly-persuasive, proven techniques, I’m going to show you what it takes to engage people and get more interested buyers viewing your home.

 Let’s Start With A Marketing Model…